Behaviour Policy 2024.docx

 Responding to misbehaviour

 When a member of school staff becomes aware of misbehaviour, they should respond predictably, promptly, and assertively in accordance with this policy.
 The first priority should be to ensure the safety of students and staff and to restore a calm environment.
 It is important that staff across the wholes school respond in a consistent, fair, and proportionate manner so students know with certainty that misbehaviour will always be addressed.
-De-escalation techniques can be used to help prevent further behaviour issues arising and recurring following TEAM TEACH training which staff receive at Roselyn House School and The RHISE Centre.
+De-escalation techniques can be used to help prevent further behaviour issues arising and recurring following TEAM TEACH training which staff receive at Roselyn House School.

 The aims of any response to misbehaviour should be to maintain the culture of the school, restore a calm and safe environment in which all students can learn and thrive and where possible prevent or pre-empt the recurrence of such misbehaviour.